20+ BEST Things to Do in Florence for First Time Visitors

 - ⏰ Duration: Depends on the ticket, or experience you pick (eg. guided tour vs entry ticket).

 The Brunelleschi Dome is a wonder of its own.
-This is the largest masonry dome in the world, and that’s the most boring fact!
+I mean… this is the largest masonry dome in the world, and that’s the most boring fact!

 Would you believe me if I told you that the architect of this Dome, Filippo Brunelleschi, had no architectural training?
-Or that he became the designated architect because he won a contest with an egg?
+Or that he became the designated architect because he won a contest by balancing an egg?
 And yes… this is all true!

 Ready to climb the Dome?
-Get your ticket today!👇
+Get your ticket for the Brunelleschi Dome today!👇

 3. Basilica di Santa Maria Novella